 Step one to developing your personas is to really understand what pain points your product is solving within these companies.
 Once you have that, you can figure out which role or function in that organization this product is going to impact most directly, and furthermore, who is responsible for seeking a solution to that problem.

-Working with someone on your product marketing team, you can design personas for these individuals.
-This exercise should identify which job titles this persona has, what their day to day is like, and where your product is going to make the most impact for their area of focus.
+You can design personas for these individuals by working with someone on your product marketing team.
+This exercise should identify which job titles this persona has, what their day-to-day is like, and where your product is going to make the most impact for their area of focus.
 A persona arms you with the confidence to talk to them with a shared sense of understanding and empathy; not just spitting out product features and hoping they make the connection.